Ready to learn?

 Happy belated birthday!
 Forgive me, the week has been crazy.

 The go-to expression when you missed someone's birthday.
-French culture takes birthdays seriously -- forgetting is a real faux pas, so adding an apology ('Pardonne-moi' or 'Désolé') is a good idea.
+French culture takes birthdays seriously, and forgetting is a real faux pas, so adding an apology ('Pardonne-moi' or 'Désolé') is a good idea.

 Forgetting a birthday is a genuine social misstep in France.
 If it happens, acknowledge the delay directly with en retard (late) and pair it with an apology.
 A common alternative is Joyeux anniversaire avec un peu de retard (happy birthday with a little delay), which sounds slightly softer.